jmlgomez73/Whatsapp-Spammer/README.md

 ## Configuring 🔧

-Modify all the parameters in the code, guide yourself according to the comments
+Modify all the parameters in the code (normally expressed as "xxxx..."), guide yourself according to the comments

 ## Deploy